Principate: Other developments

 Tiberius, like Augustus, also acquired his powers piecemeal, and was proud to emphasize his place as first citizen: "a good and healthful princeps, whom you have invested with such great discretionary power, ought to be the servant of the Senate, and often of the whole citizen body".
-Thereafter, however, the role of princeps became more institutionalized: as Dio Cassius puts it, Caligula "took in one day all the honours which Augustus had with difficulty been induced to accept".
+Thereafter, however, the role of princeps became more institutionalized: as Cassius Dio puts it, Caligula "took in one day all the honours which Augustus had with difficulty been induced to accept".